2026 Western District Health Service Graduate Nurse Program

 WDHS face to face interview

-Shortlisted candidates will receive an email to invite them to a face-to-face interview.
-These will be conducted from Monday 7th July 2025 to Wednesday 9th July 2025.
+Shortlisted candidates will receive an email from WDHS inviting them to attend a face-to-face interview from Monday 13 July 2026.

 Application outcome